mrcjkb/rustaceanvim/README.md

     `explainError` will cycle diagnostics,
     starting at the cursor position,
     until it can find a diagnostic with an error code.

+  - If called with `cycle_prev`:
+    Like `vim.diagnostic.goto_prev`,
+    searches backwards for a diagnostic with an error code.

   - If called with `current`:
     Searches for diagnostics only in the